What is a laser?

 The stronger the laser beam, the more penetrating it can be into the body.
-The low-level lasers can penetrate very little into the body because they lack the amplification to penetrate through tissues.
+Low-level lasers can penetrate very little into the body because they lack the amplification to penetrate through tissues.
 As such, their application in the body is very limited.
 They reach a few millimeters into the skin, and they are able to stimulate the autonomic nervous system of the body to a certain degree.

-The strongest lasers are used in surgery to ablate tissue, or to shrink tissue and perform other surgical procedures.
+The strongest lasers are used in surgery to ablate tissue or to shrink tissue and perform other surgical procedures.

 - Accelerated Tissue Repair and Cell Growth

-- Photons of light from lasers penetrate deeply into tissue and accelerate cellular reproduction and growth. o Therapeutic lasers increased the energy available to the cell so that the cell can take on nutrients faster, and to get rid of waste products o As a result of exposure to laser energy, the regenerative cells of tendons, bone, ligaments, and muscles repair disruption faster.
+- Photons of light from lasers penetrate deeply into tissue and accelerate cellular reproduction and growth. o Therapeutic lasers increased the energy available to the cell so that the cell can take on nutrients faster, and get rid of waste products o As a result of exposure to laser energy, the regenerative cells of tendons, bones, ligaments, and muscles repair disruption faster.

 - Faster Wound Healing

 - Laser light stimulates fibroblast development (fibroblasts are the building blocks of collagen, which is predominant in wound healing) in damaged tissue

 - Collagen is the essential protein required to replace old tissue or to repair injuries to body tissues.